jbatson5/SCALE-test/docs/COVLIB.rst

 the actual fission spectra contained in the different multigroup cross section libraries.

-The methodology in Broadhead and Wagschal\ [15] determines energy-dependent covariances from uncertainties and correlations in the *a* and *b* parameters for the Watt spectrum or the *T* parameter for a Maxwellian spectrum, appearing the analytical expressions given below:
+The methodology in Broadhead and Wagschal :cite:`broadhead_fission_2004` determines energy-dependent covariances from uncertainties and correlations in the *a* and *b* parameters for the Watt spectrum or the *T* parameter for a Maxwellian spectrum, appearing the analytical expressions given below: